Skip to content

 self.response_times = []

-The agent initialization sets up caching infrastructure and tracks response times with a configurable target latency (2 seconds default), enabling performance-driven optimizations.
+The agent initialization sets up caching infrastructure and tracks response times with a tighter target latency (1.5 seconds) optimized for data processing operations where analysts expect rapid feedback on data queries and transformations.

-The core processing method implements multiple optimization strategies:
+The core processing method implements multiple optimization strategies tailored for data processing workflows:

 start_time = time.time()